A sufficient condition for a hypergraph to have a Berge-$k$-factor: Introduction

-It was proved in~\cite{EJKS1985} that the toughness condition in Theorem~\ref{thm1:k-factor-in-graph} is best possible.
-As a consequence, the toughness condition in Theorem~\ref{thm2:k-factor-in-hypergraph} is also best possible.
+Corollary~\ref{thm2:k-factor-in-hypergraph} implies the celebrated theorem by Enomoto, Jackson, Katerinis, and Saito from 1985~\cite{EJKS1985}: For any integer $k\ge 1$, a $k$-tough graph $G$ has a $k$-factor if $k|V(G)|$ is even and $|V(G)|\geq k+1$.
+The toughness condition in Corollary~\ref{thm2:k-factor-in-hypergraph} is sharp when $G$ is a graph, as proved in~\cite{EJKS1985} by Enomoto, Jackson, Katerinis, and Saito.

 The proof of this extension presents a unique challenge due to the inherent non-uniformity of hypergraphs compared to graphs.
-To overcome this, we first adapt traditional graph-theoretic tools for finding factors to the context of hypergraphs (bipartite representation of the hypergraph).
+To overcome this, we first adapt traditional graph-theoretic tools for finding factors to the context of bipartite graphs.
 Subsequently, we develop a novel approach for identifying cutsets within hypergraphs.
-The details of the modified factor results are presented in Section 2, while Section 3 gives the proof of Theorem~\ref{thm2:k-factor-in-hypergraph}.
+The details of the modified factor results are presented in Section 2, while Section 3 gives the proof of Theorem~\ref{thm2}.